jaekwon/writings/atomone/utility_of_atone.md

 secured by the same validator set, requiring much coordination and making the adoption of new applications on Cosmos ICS a political endeavor.

+**Fractional Staking is Dangerous**

-While PSS makes validator participation permissionless, it suffers from unbalanced "fractional staking" where one ATOM staked on one validator may be used as staking collateral for a different number and set of chains as another ATOM staked on another validator.
+While PSS makes validator participation permissionless, it suffers from unbalanced "fractional staking" where one ATOM staked on one validator may be used as staking collateral for a different number and set of chains as compared to another ATOM staked on another validator.
 There are no bounds on how many chains a validator can validate for with the ATOMs delegated to it, so a subset of validators could validate on PSS chains with the intent of attacking all of them simultaneously.
 In order to prevent honest validators from foiling this plan, the malicious validators can participate in chains that don't offer positive ROI for validators (except when the chain is attacked).
 Therefore, PSS